Tag Archives: Curriculum

 The life of a teacher is very demanding and organization is necessary.
 This is also true for those entrusted to lead and provide professional development for their educational staff.
 Given this amazing age of technology, regardless of budget, there is no reason that professional development is not occurring within schools.

 All of the webinars posted here in this article, can be utilized to strengthen and enrich any school faculty.
-Time can be manipulated and educators can watch at their own pace or educators can be assembled and view webinar as a whole and collaborate in groups afterwards.
+Educators can watch at their own pace or gather and watch as a team.
 This type of professional development is only going to increase not decrease as we progress further into the world of technology.
 There are many curriculum developers/professional development trainers, who utilize programs like these mentioned to create meaningful professional development for educators around the world.

 OneNote and Education: